NightmareQAQ/DATA3888_Optiver5/README.md

 # Data3888_Optiver5 Shiny App User Guide

 This guide will walk you through setting up and running the Data3888_Optiver5 Shiny App.
-This app offers a robust toolset for stock data visualization and analysis, with a clear, intuitive interface.

 ## Table of Contents